lauvAri/obsidian/英语/日常积累/Vocabulary & Grammar.md

 You were opening a bottle of champagne and the cork exploded in your face.
 ### Tilt
 He tilted back in his chair and stuck his hands in his pockets.
-#### Liable
-You are liable to get some horrible skin disease.
-Break one of these rules and you are liable to end up dead.
 ### Liability
 a limited liability corporation 有限责任公司 become a liability 成为累赘